Skip to Main Content

 The band is a very active and integral part of the College.
 As well as functioning as a public relations feature of the College, it also provides students with an opportunity to learn a musical instrument, take part in a disciplined musical ensemble, and provides a much appreciated community service.

 The band plays regularly at College and Community functions, as well as State and Civic parades.
 Members also compete as a band and as individuals, at the local and National level.
+More information about the history of our Pipe Band can be found here

 Key Information

+Open to Years 7–13.
 Being a member of the Scots College Pipe Band is a major commitment year-round, for students and their parents, but most can cope with band membership and a sport and still maintain a good academic programme.